Living with no regrets has been a theme in my life.

 Every time I've had to make a big decision or

-felt the itch to do something different
+felt the itch to do something different, I've asked myself

 "Is this something I will regret not doing later?"

-All of my life's biggest achievements and adventures
+My life's biggest achievements and greatest adventures

 have come from simply answering that question.

-Deep down do you feel like there's more -
+Deep down you believe there's more -

 My coaching is analogous to a light house.